poffodile/lilly-recruitment-challenge/DOCUMENTATION.md

 i  am currently working on adding  few functionalities ,
     - a search bar so that users can actually search to know if a particular medicine exist and how much it costs
+    - i addded a footer

 ## Problems Faced
-*Use this space to document and discuss any issues you faced while undertaking this challenge and how you solved them.
-We recommend doing this proactively as you experience and resolve the issues - make sure you don't forget!
-(Screenshots are helpful, though not required)*.
-- one of the problems i faced was during my installation of python. it downloaded fine, but he terminal kept saying python was not recognised . i tried adding and removing it from the enviromental variables several times bit it still did not work.Another thing was that my terminal in vscode couldnt find the python path so i was stuck for while. it lead to me having duplicates of the ports,which caused more errore, After trying differnet thingas, i then  decided  to switch to using cmd (Command Prompt) instead of VS Code to test if Python was properly installed.
+- one of the problems i faced was during my installation of python. it downloaded fine, but he terminal kept saying python was not recognised . i tried adding and removing it from the enviromental variables several times bit it still did not work.Another thing was that my terminal in vscode couldnt find the python path so i was stuck for while. it lead to me having duplicates of the ports,which caused more errors, After trying different  things, i then  decided  to switch to using cmd (Command Prompt) instead of VS Code to test if Python was properly installed.
 It worked there, so I realized the issue was with VS Code.i restarting VS Code finally solved the problem, and it recognized Python properly after that. i learned  that when dealing with enviromemtal variable changes that it is important to restart the IDE.    ![port_error](image-1.png), ![python_not_recognized](image-2.png),
 - i didnt really face any problems with first objective, only a mistake of my own doing where the tables in the index .html page was not showing but  that was only because i was using the wrong API endpoint in my fetch I used "http://localhost:8000/medicine" instead of "http://localhost:8000/medicines".After realizing the mistake, I corrected the endpoint in my JavaScript code, and the data loaded correctly.
 The frontend table started showing the medicines as expected.![css page](image-3.png)